tobiasraabe/cookiecutter-research-template/README.rst

     $ cookiecutter https://github.com/tobiasraabe/cookiecutter-research-template.git

-Answer all the questions and a folder with your research template is created.
+Answer all the prompts and a folder ``cookiecutter-research-template`` is created in your current directory.
+Rename the folder initialize a repository.
-Rename the folder to your liking and initialize a repo within.
 Happy research!

 Features